Employers who engage outworkers have to be aware of their workplace responsibilities and obligations.

 - the agreed number of hours of work per week

 - if the hours will be averaged, the period over which the hours will be averaged, which can’t be more than four consecutive weeks.

-The agreement must also include a range of other matters and provide for wages and conditions no less favourable than those contained in Schedule F of the Textile Award.
+The agreement has to also provide for wages and conditions no less than those contained in Schedule F of the Textile and Clothing Award.

-The agreement must be clear and simple and in a language the worker understands.
+The agreement has to be clear and simple and in a language the worker understands.

-- give the outworker reasonable time to read and understand the agreement before it is signed
+- give the outworker enough time to read and understand the agreement before it’s signed

-- keep a copy of the agreement and a copy of any changes you and the outworker make to it
+- keep a copy of the agreement and any changes made to it.

-You may have contracts with a number of suppliers who make the goods that you sell.
-If these suppliers engage outworkers and do not pay them correctly you can be held responsible for the unpaid wages.
+Businesses may have contracts with multiple suppliers who make the goods they sell.
+If these suppliers engage outworkers and do not pay them correctly, the business may be held responsible for the unpaid wages.